Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Cross-Domain Discoveries

 \subsection{Financial Markets (1990s)}

-\textit{Classification: domain transfer.
-Mandelbrot (1963) applied Hurst's existing hydrology technique to financial data; Peters (1994) extended this application.
-The mathematics was not independently derived but recognized as applicable to a new domain.}
+\textit{Classification: Mandelbrot (1963)---foundational cross-domain contribution.
+Peters (1994)---domain transfer.
+Mandelbrot's 1963 analysis of speculative prices applied Hurst's R/S technique to financial data, but his broader contribution was fractal geometry as a framework for self-similar phenomena across scales and domains.
+His promotion of scaling laws and power-law distributions shaped the intellectual environment from which several later discoveries in this survey emerged---particularly through the statistical physics community (Stanley, Mantegna) that produced both econophysics and biomedical DFA.
+Peters extended this application using the Hurst exponent.}

-Peters (1994) applied fractal analysis to financial markets using the Hurst exponent \cite{peters1994}.
-Originally developed by Hurst in the 1950s \cite{hurst1951} for Nile River hydrology, $H$ characterizes long-term memory in time series.
-Mandelbrot (1963) \cite{mandelbrot1963} first applied Hurst's R/S analysis to financial time series, establishing the connection between hydrology and market dynamics decades before Peters.
+\citet{peters1994} applied fractal analysis to financial markets using the Hurst exponent.
+Originally developed by \citet{hurst1951} for Nile River hydrology, $H$ characterizes long-term memory in time series. \citet{mandelbrot1963} first applied Hurst's R/S analysis to financial time series, establishing the connection between hydrology and market dynamics decades before Peters.

-Unlike DFA---derived independently for biomedical signals---Peters' contribution is recognizing that an existing technique applies to a new domain, not independent derivation of the mathematics.
-Both contribute to the convergence pattern, but differ in character.

 The Hurst exponent comes from rescaled range (R/S) analysis:

 where $R$ is the range of cumulative deviations and $S$ is standard deviation over window size $n$: \begin{itemize}[nosep] \item $H = 0.5 \Longrightarrow$ random walk (uncorrelated, efficient market) \item $H > 0.5 \Longrightarrow$ trending/persistent (positive correlation) \item $H < 0.5 \Longrightarrow$ mean-reverting (negative correlation) \item $H \approx 1.0 \Longrightarrow$ critical regime (long-range correlation) \end{itemize}